Collecting sensitive personal data has become a necessity for businesses. We explain what special category data is and how to stay GDPR compliant.

 - Data about a person's sexual orientation

-Tips for dealing with sensitive personal data
+What are some tips for dealing with sensitive personal data?

 1. Be clear about what data is special category data